Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 Be as specific as possible about your audience personas.
 The more you create, the easier it’ll be to create targeted campaigns.

 Pro tip: For the financial sector, negative audience personas are just as important as positive ones.
-Along with who to target, you should know exactly who not to target.
-This can also come in handy for your finserv pay-per-click (PPC) marketing strategy.
+Along with who to target, you should know who not to target.
+This can also come in handy for your finserv PPC marketing strategy.

 4. Study the competition

-Analyzing the competition allows you to strategically adjust your marketing plan, iterate your tactics, set the proper budget, and more.
+Analyzing the competition allows you to adjust your marketing plan strategically, iterate your tactics, set the proper budget, and more.

-In the competitive financial services realm, standing out from the crowd requires more than a solid marketing strategy.
+In the competitive financial services realm, standing out from the crowd requires more than a plan of action.
 You need to be able to capitalize on your competitors’ weaknesses if possible.

-When running a competitive analysis, pay attention to the following aspects:
+When running a competitive analysis, pay attention to aspects such as:

 - Type of content